longbill/Plain-Text-Widget/README.md

 #Plain Text Widget#

+MAC ONLY SOFTWARE!

-This is a Mac dashboard widget which allows you to save a piece of plain text.
+This is a small widget which allows you to save a piece of plain text right in your dashboard.

 You can paste/copy/edit/save plain text here.